ghc/ghc/README.md

 `normal` (typically a box per build command), and `unicorn` (when `normal` just won't do).

-* `--skip-configure`: use this flag to suppress the default behaviour of Hadrian that runs the `boot` and `configure` scripts automatically if need be, so that you don't have to remember to run them manually.
+* `--skip-configure`: use this flag to suppress the default behaviour of Hadrian that runs the `boot` and `configure` scripts automatically when needed, so that you don't have to remember to run them manually.
 With `--skip-configure` you will need to manually run:
     ```bash
     ./boot
     ./configure # On Windows run ./configure --enable-tarballs-autodownload
     ```
     as you normally do when using `make`.
 Beware, by default Hadrian may do network I/O on Windows to download necessary tarballs, which may sometimes be undesirable; `--skip-configure` is your friend in such cases.